alphagov/verify-local-patterns/README.md

 If you spot an issue, [add it to this project](https://github.com/alphagov/verify-local-patterns/issues/new).
 But first, read the [contributing to this project guide](https://github.com/alphagov/verify-local-patterns/blob/master/CONTRIBUTING.md).

-I'm currently using the [GitHub project board](https://github.com/alphagov/verify-local-patterns/projects/1) to manage tasks and iterations, so you can see if what you've found is something I'm already working on.
+We're currently using the [GitHub project board](https://github.com/alphagov/verify-local-patterns/projects/1) to manage tasks and iterations, so you can see if what you've found is something we're already working on.

 ## Using this project